HDembinski/numba-stats/README.md

 ## Citation

 If you use this package in a scientific work, please cite us.
 You can generate citations in your preferred format on the [Zenodo website](https://doi.org/10.5281/zenodo.13236518).

+## Rationale

+This section explain design trade-offs.

+Q: Why is numba-stats only vectorized over the observations `x`, but not over the parameters?

+This is to keep the code simple and most efficient for the core use-case.

+numba-stats was designed to be used in fitting of parametric models to data, where the model parameters are always scalars, and only the observations are arrays.
+The implementations thus only vectorize the execution over the observations (the first argument of the distribution).
+This allows for optimizations, for example, precomputation of potentially costly terms that don't change if the parameters are constant, like the normalization of a pdf.
+Such optimizations are not possible if the parameters can change from observation to observation.

+But even when such savings are not there, the design requires less memory bandwidth compared to one where the parameters are also arrays.
+Computational speed is often limited by memory bandwidth nowadays.

+To efficiently support both the core use-case with scalar parameters and additionally the use-case where the parameters are arrays as well, one would need to write two implementations for each function, basically doubling the maintenance burden.
+I don't know of a compelling use-case where vectorization over parameters and the high performance of numba-stats is crucial, but if you have one, leave an issue.
+If you think you need the Poisson PDF vectorized over its parameter for maximum-likelihood fitting of histograms: it is a better and faster to use the Cash function instead (a numba implementation can be found in iminuit), see [#78](https://github.com/HDembinski/numba-stats/issues/78) for more details.

 ## Benchmarks